CoderYoyoS/NDS_Asssignment1_B00029598_B00082716_B00079288_Report/01_sections/05_implementation/01_subsubsec_0Server.md

 ### Server Implementation

-The core operations implemented into the server program where the following:
+The core operations implemented into the server program are the following:
 - Start the server on a thread and get it to listen to connection requests from clients.
 - Accept the client connection.
 - Extract the message from the clients output.
 - Create a new thread to process the clients output.
+- Redistribute message received to all clients.

 See below code snippet to see how this was achieved.